Feeling a little anxious when you check out at the supermarket these days? Who isn’t?

 1. Buy frozen and canned produce.
 Forget the stigma around these foods — they’re amazingly healthy.
 That’s because the fruits and vegetables are picked and canned or flash-frozen when their nutrient value is highest.
 So you get all the benefits of fresh produce for less money.
 Choose vegetables with low or no added sodium, and fruits packed in juice instead of syrup.
 When it comes to fresh, check the clearance-price produce.
 Just don’t let it sit for long.

 2. Include protein sources other than expensive meats.
 Try eggs, quinoa, brown rice, tofu, nuts and seeds, and dry or canned beans and legumes.
 Try low-fat Greek yogurt.
-The large tubs last longer and are great for portion control.
-And, look for less expensive store brands.
+The large tubs last longer and are great for portioning out.
+And look for less-expensive store brands.

 3. Treat yourself to more fish.
 Fresh seafood tends to be expensive, but canned fish — including salmon and tuna — is a cheap and convenient way to add protein and health-inducing omega-3 fatty acids to your meals.
 Try adding fish to salads, making salmon or tuna patties, or eating it plain with a squeeze of lemon.